ryuryu-ymj/mannot/src/mark.typ

   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
   padding: (:),
-  /// The math size style of the marked content.
-  /// Possible values are `"display"`, `"inline"`, `"script"`, and `"sscript"`.
-  /// This is used for measuring the content's height.
-  /// If set to `auto`, the style is determined automatically based on its width.
-  /// -> auto | string
-  sizestyle: auto,
 ) = {
   // Extract leading/trailing horizontal spaces from body. let (body, leading-h) = _remove-leading-h(body)